 Dr. Youdin provides training workshops to mental health agencies and clinics throughout the United States and Europe.

 Dr. Youdin is an independent scholar at the Princeton Research Forum.
 He is the author of Clinical Gerontological Social Work Practice, and co-author with Dr. Tina Maschi of Social Worker as Researcher: Integrating Research with Advocacy.
+He is currently writing Psychology of Aging 101 for Springer Publishing Company.
 For twenty years, Dr. Robert Youdin was an adjunct associate professor at the Fordham University Graduate School of Social Service in New York City.
 In 2007-2008, he was a Project Director for a Gero Innovations Grant for the Master's Advanced Curriculum Project funded by the John A. Hartford Foundation and Council on Social Work Education.
 In 2005-2007 Dr. Youdin was a participant in the Curriculum Development Institute (Gero-Ed) sponsored by John A. Hartford Foundation and Council on Social Work Education.
 He is a past assistant research scientist of the Biometrics Unit of the New York State Psychiatric Institute in New York City.
 In 1977, he was elected as member of Sigma Xi -- the Scientific Research Society of North America.
 Dr. Youdin has been a private practitioner for the past 31 years practicing in Princeton, New Jersey.
 He has an existential humanistic orientation and is trained in Eriksonian hypnosis.
 In addition, he has appeared on numerous public service radio programs discussing substance abuse problems.

 © 2014 Robert Youdin, Ph.D., LCSW, LLC